 The shareholders participating to the meeting by such means are considered present for the purpose of the quorum.
 A shareholder may also appoint a proxy for the purpose of participating at the shareholders’ meeting.
 These provisions are also applicable to the meetings of bondholders.

 These rules apply to both ordinary and extraordinary shareholders’ meetings, whereby such rules do not prevent other legal obligations applying, as for example the obligation to hold meetings in relation to the amendment of articles of association in front of a Luxembourg notary.

 For other meetings, such as meetings of the management or supervisory body of the company, similar provisions apply.
 Notwithstanding any provision to the contrary in the articles of association, such meetings may take place by means of:

 - Videoconference or other means of telecommunication.

-The members of the body, participating in meetings by such means, are considered present for the purpose of the quorum and the majority.
+The members of the body participating to meetings by such means are considered present for the purpose of the quorum.